Adyen/adyen-magento2/README.md

 This module is using the Adyen APIs Library for PHP for all (API) connections to Adyen.
 <a href="https://github.com/Adyen/adyen-php-api-library" target="_blank">This library can be found here</a>

-Not yet used but communication through the API will go through this library.
-If you not have access to this repo please let us know.

 ## Setting up cronjob ##
 The notifications of Adyen (this will give you the indication of the payment status) is processed by a cronjob.
 You need to setup your cronjob. <a href="http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands-cron.html" target="_blank">This is described here</a>